 Joshua C. Huminski

-Originally from Connecticut, Joshua received his Master’s degree (with Merit) in War Studies from King’s College London after completing a dissertation on energy security and international relations.
+Originally from Connecticut, Joshua received his graduate degree (with Merit) in War Studies from King’s College London after completing a dissertation on energy security and international relations.
 He earned his undergraduate honors degree from the University of Connecticut in political science following the completion of a thesis project on U.S. civil-military relations.

 For more of Mr. Huminski’s media hits, click here.